joel3tavares/impactdoc/README.md

 # impactdoc

-A tool to extract impact information from doc comments.

-## Motivation

-Many large applications are tightly coupled, so changes in one part can impact others.
-This project will implement a tool that extracts the information about the impact from the tag @impact in doc comments and shows them for help when the code is changed.
+Many large applications are tightly coupled, so changes in one part can affect others.
+This project implements a tool that extracts information from @impact tags in doc comments to help manage code changes in tightly coupled applications.

 The following is a simplified diagram.